 Top 15 Name Brands Millennials Prefer

 Luckily, millennials are a bit smarter with their purchases.
-Some of these brands are a much better choice because they tend to balance quality with their price tags.
+Some of these brands are a much better choice because they balance quality with their price tags.
 According to Business Insider, here are the top 15 name brands millennials buy:

 - #15.
 Aeropostal